Qubic-World/qubicli-miner-installer/README.md

 # Qubicli Miner Installer

-Script for quick start of qubic.li miner

-Without this script, you can install qubic.li miner using the instructions: [qubic.li client](https://github.com/qubic-li/client)
+This script is a wrapper for installing the [qubic.li client](https://github.com/qubic-li/client)

 # Miner name